-Fire safety zone 1: Within 10 metres of your home
+Fire safety zone 1: 1.5 to 10 metres around your home

-Make sure the area within 10 metres of your home is free of all materials that could easily ignite.
+The area 1.5 to 10 metres around your home should also be free of materials that could catch fire easily.

-- keep propane tanks and combustibles out of this area;
+- Keep propane tanks and other combustibles out of this area.

 Fire safety zone 2: 10 to 30 metres around your home

-- Reduce fuels by thinning and pruning vegetation and trees.
-This slows the spread of fire.
+- Reduce the density of forest fuels by thinning and pruning vegetation and trees.
+This will slow the spread of any fire.

 - Space trees at least 3 metres apart.

-- Prune all branches within 2 metres of the ground.
+- Remove all branches within 2 metres of the ground.